meilisearch/documentation/resources/cookbooks/running_production.md

 ```

-> For more information on MeiliSearch authentication and API keys see the [Authentication docs](https://docs.meilisearch.com/guides/advanced_guides/authentication.html).
-For more information on MeiliSearch options and flags see the [installation docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch)
+> For more information on MeiliSearch authentication and API keys see the **[Authentication Docs](https://docs.meilisearch.com/guides/advanced_guides/authentication.html)**.
+For more information on MeiliSearch options and flags see the **[Installation Docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch)**

-For now, we don't want to expose your MeiliSearch to the external world as we want it to run safely inside your own environment.
+As for now, we don't want to expose your MeiliSearch to the external world.
+We want it to run safely inside your own environment.
 So we will make it available only locally, by telling it to be available in the local backloop IP adress `127.0.0.1`.
 This means that only programs running on your machine are allowed to make requests to your MeiliSearch instance.
-We will use a proxy server in step 3.
+We will use a proxy server in step 3 to make it available to the outside world.

 ### 2.2.
 Enable and start service